microsoft/azure-dev-day-java/1-web-lab/README.md

     ![App Service](./media/webapp.png)

-11. Navigate to the new App Service
+1. Navigate to the new App Service
-12. Select **Settings > Configuration** from the left menu
+1. Select **Settings > Configuration** from the left menu
-13. Select **Application settings > Advanced edit** and paste in the following settings
+1. Select **Application settings > Advanced edit** and paste in the following settings

     ```json
     {
         "name": "AZ_DB_SERVER_NAME",
-        // Replace with the name of your Azure SQL Server
         "value": "sql-[uniqueid]",
         "slotSetting": false
     },